What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Buenos Aires Obelisk

-It was built in 1936 to celebrate the foundation of Buenos Aires’s fourth centenary in 1536 by Pedro de Mendoza.
+It was built in 1936 to celebrate Pedro de Mendoza’s foundation of Buenos Aires’s fourth centenary in 1536.
 The monument is one of the most prominent landmarks in Argentina.
-It marks the spot where the national flag of Argentine was first raised.
+It marks the spot where the national flag of Argentina was first raised.

 Shrine of Llullaillaco Summit